PSPDFKit/Cordova-Android/README.md

 });
 ```

-Now you need to build the app to see if everything works was done correctly:
+Now you need to build the app to see if everything works correctly:

 ```shell
 ionic cordova build